 Use Photoshop to repair and build assets for After Effects projects.
-Learn how to develop raw images, correct lens distortion, create 3D objects and LUTs, and build more effective backdrops and keys.
+Learn how to develop raw images, correct lens distortion, create 3D objects, build backdrops, and more.

 - Hi, my name's Rich Harrington.
 And welcome to this course where we'll be exploring advanced integration between Photoshop and After Effects.
 These are two of my favorite applications.
 And my goal is to walk you through many different creative ways that you can use Adobe Photoshop to either repair assets or build new assets for use inside of After Effects.
 This will include a wide range of topics.
 We're going to take at preparing Photoshop files so they're ready to transfer.
 This will include getting files properly named and using some of the organization and alignment tools inside of Photoshop so your assets are really ready to animate.

 Then, we'll talk about working with raw files.
 What can you do with raw images to make sure that they're properly developed and ready to use inside of After Effects?
 Now, you can bring raw files directly into After Effects, but it's going to be a bit of a hit on the overall performance.
 So I'll show you some strategies on how to preserve a raw file but still get it optimized for its use inside of animation tools like After Effects or Premiere Pro.
 We'll also take a look at advanced typographic controls, how you can use things like Photoshop's ability to use additional characters, advanced options for kerning, tracking, and leading, as well as things like a spellchecker just to make sure that your type is completely ready.